OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-13.md

 ## Numbers 13:12

-from the tribe of Dan, Ammiel son of Gemalli;
+from Dan's tribe, Ammiel, son of Gemalli;

 ## Numbers 13:13

-from the tribe of Asher, Sethur son of Michael;
+from Asher's tribe, Sethur, son of Michael;

 ## Numbers 13:14

-from the tribe of Naphtali, Nahbi son of Vophsi;
+from Naphtali's tribe, Nahbi, son of Vophsi;

 ## Numbers 13:15

-from the tribe of Gad, Geuel, the son of Machi.
+from Gad's tribe, Geuel, the son of Machi.

 ## Numbers 13:16